bpholden/lickRemoteObserving/README.md

           box that says "Save Password"

-- **Configure Default Sessions:** Lick instruments typically use 6 VNC sessions for instrument control.
-On a normal invocation of the software (via the `start_lick_viewers` command) it will open the six sessions specified here.

 - **Soundplay Configuration:** For compatible systems, uncomment the `soundplayer` line to specify which compiled executable for soundplay to use.
 Other operating systems sometimes need other